tobvor/ddns-servercow/README.md

 - If you want to specify a subdomain, you can set the `SUBDOMAIN` environment variable accordingly.
 - You can enable/disable IPv4 and IPv6 updates by setting the `IPv4` and `IPv6` environment variables.
 - If you want to use a different provider to fetch IP addresses, you can set `PROVIDER_IPv4` and `PROVIDER_IPv6` environment variables accordingly.
+- ⚠️ If the parameter `IPv6` is set to `true`, either IPv6 support must be activated for Docker (see [Enable IPv6 support](https://docs.docker.com/config/daemon/ipv6/)) or the container must be executed within the host network using `network_mode: host`.

 ## Behavior